-• Large custom LCD gives you easy, at-a-glance confirmation of all important settings, as well as chord and note indications.

-• 100 songs, for your listening enjoyment - or for use with the sophisticated learning tools of the Yamaha Education Suite.
+• Large custom LCD gives you easy, at-a-glance confirmation of all important settings, as well as chord and note indications. • 100 songs, for your listening enjoyment - or for use with the sophisticated learning tools of the Yamaha Education Suite.

-• Convenient control over accompaniment Styles - including Tempo and independent Accompaniment Volume.

-- One Touch Setting (OTS), for automatically calling up an appropriate voice for playing with the selected Style. - MIDI terminals for interfacing with other MIDI devices. - Built-in, high-quality stereo amplifier/speaker system.
+- Convenient control over accompaniment Styles including Tempo and independent Accompaniment Volume. - One Touch Setting (OTS), for automatically calling up an appropriate voice for playing with the selected Style. - MIDI terminals for interfacing with other MIDI devices.
+The PSR-248 also has a Sustain switch jack. - Built-in, high-quality stereo amplifier/speaker system.